 Shipping: Free shipping within the U.S. only; shipments to HI & AK incur additional fees

-Originally a reforestation project, Masaya & Co is not only committed to sustainable sourcing, but is actively restoring forests in Nicaragua by planting 100 trees for every product sold.
-To date, the company has planted nearly 1 million trees.
+Masaya & Co is a sustainable furniture brand that not only commits to responsible wood sourcing, but is actively restoring forests in Nicaragua.
+The brand plants 100 trees for every product sold and to date, the company has planted 1 million trees.

-The heirloom-quality furniture is made from locally-sourced solid hardwood (teak, rosita walnut, and royal mahogany) and crafted in Nicaragua by skilled artisans.
-The hardwoods are dried in solar kilns on-site and each product is finished with a low-VOC natural oil or water-based poly finish.
+The heirloom-quality furniture is made from locally-sourced solid tropical hardwood (teak, rosita walnut, and royal mahogany) and crafted in Nicaragua by skilled artisans.
+These hardwoods are dried in solar kilns on-site and each product is finished with a low-VOC natural oil or water-based poly finish.

 Categories: Beds, Sofas & Chairs, Shelves & Storage, Dining Tables & Chairs, Side Tables & Benches, Outdoor Furniture